cuberoot-sw/cuberoot-sw.github.com/source/_posts/2013-03-12-fixing-corrupt-vagrant.markdown

 ---
 layout: post
-title: "'fsck' on Vagrant"
+title: "Fixing corrupt vagrant"
 date: 2013-03-12 12:19
 comments: true
 author: Meghali Dhoble
 categories:
 ---

-## Summary:
-This blog post mentions the steps to do 'fsck' on vagrant machine, in case it crashes"

-If your vagrant gets corrupted due to some reason; 'fsck' would help you to recover it back.

-## Steps:
+Recently my vagrant machine crashed.
+This is how I used 'fsck' to recover it.

 1. Power off the vagrant machine using
   `vagrant halt`
 2. Before booting it again enable 'gui' mode with un-commenting the below line from "Vagrantfile"